MBBC Special Rides and Ride Events

 Meet at 10am on Friday, the day after Thanksgiving, for a road ride to Ferndale and back (or further depending on energy of riders and weather).

 Start at 10am on "Black Friday" at Cornwall Park by the Meridian Street entrance.
-Details about the 2018 ride will be posted in October or November 2018.
+Details about the 2020 ride will be posted a couple weeks before Thanksgiving.

 Lighted Neighborhoods Winter Ride